-Mizuki Nishiyama is a New York based mixed-Japanese artist known for her raw, vivid and multifaceted paintings that explore the fragile human condition.
+Mizuki Nishiyama is a London-based, mixed-Japanese artist who creates raw and confrontational artworks spanning paintings, sculptures, tapestries, poetry, and performances that explore the fragile human condition.

 As a mixed-Japanese artist, Nishiyama draws inspiration from the East and West.
-Bridging her Hong Kong, Japanese and Italian cultural heritages, Nishiyama fuses her craft with New York’s gripping energy, establishing her distinctive style that represents her unique background.
+Bridging her Hong Kong, Japanese and Italian cultural heritages.

-Nishiyama holds a Bachelors of Fine Arts degree from Parsons School of Design.
+Nishiyama holds a Masters of Fine Arts degree from Central Saint Martins and a Bachelors of Fine Arts degree from Parsons School of Design.

-Her solo exhibitions include Shunga (2020) at Whitestone Gallery Hong Kong, 脆い: An Exploration of Human Fragility (2019) at Greenpoint Gallery in New York, and An Exploration of Human Fragility: Love & Lust (2020) at the Tenri Cultural Institute in New York.
+Her solo exhibitions include Shunga (2020) at Whitestone Gallery Hong Kong, An Exploration of Human Fragility: Love & Lust (2020) at the Tenri Cultural Institute of New York, and 脆い Moroi: An Exploration of Human Fragility (2019) at Greenpoint Gallery New York.